lukesherwood/beerfinda/README.md

 Issues found but maybe too-hard-basket/low value:

 - setup omniauth google, facebook etc
+- placeholder for featured beer cards, as they start loading small
 - fix this.$refs.img error? image error handler not working at all
 - logout message not working
 - figure out why tooltips don't work or import a library